wowu/docker-rollout/docs/container-draining.md

 ---
-title: Request Draining
+title: Container Draining
 nav_order: 4
 ---

-# True zero-downtime deployment with request draining
+# True zero-downtime deployment with container draining

-If you want to make sure that no requests are lost during deployment, you can use the following setup to implement request draining.
+If you want to make sure that no requests are lost during deployment, you can use the following setup to implement container draining.
 It requires adding a healthcheck to your container that will be failing on purpose when performing rollout to make the proxy (Traefik or nginx-proxy) stop sending requests to the old container before it's removed.
+This allows the old container to finish processing any open requests before it is stopped.

 1. Add additional healthcheck to your container.
 The check should fail when `/tmp/drain` file is present.